Basics

 If the child in your care is new to the system and has NOT been assessed within 72 hours, please call Member Services or call the dedicated Rapid Response hotline, 602-633-0763.
 You can also call this 24/7 hotline to schedule an in-home DCS Stabilization Team visit.

-For more information on times lines for services and what to expect click here
+For more information on timelines for services and what to expect click here

 For all medical emergencies, dial 911 immediately.
 For a behavioral health crisis involving the child in your home, contact the Regional Behavioral Health Authority (RBHA) crisis line for your county: